 Ransomware Rollback is a Malwarebytes Endpoint Detection and Response feature that remediates damage done to your Windows endpoints by ransomware.
 Ransomware Rollback uses a special restore process to reverse damage done by threats.
 Together with our Malware Removal Engine, the rollback cache allows the Endpoint Agent to restore files removed or encrypted by malware.
 With Rollback, a local cache is created on the endpoint to store system file changes, and this cache is used to help revert changes caused by ransomware.

-You must enable Suspicious Activity Monitoring to use Ransomware Rollback.
+You must enable Suspicious Activity Monitoring to use Ransomware Rollback and enable Server Operating System Monitoring to allow rollback on server endpoints.
 For Ransomware Rollback usage requirements, see Minimum requirements for Malwarebytes Nebula.

 Ransomware Rollback settings